CrowdShelf/server/README.md

 with the mongodb `_id`.

 ## API
 Remember header `Content-Type` should be `application/json`on all requests.

-You'll need `/api/` in front of a request.
-If you want the latest API, you can just use that.
-If you want a specific version of the API, follow `api` with the version number, e.g. `/api/v2/`.
+You'll need `/api/` in front of your request.

-As of August 26.
-2015 there's only one version of the api.

 ### Books
 #### Create